Mictronics/readsb/README.md

 * Fixed memory leaks on exit
 * Optimized structure memory layout for minimum padding.

-:exclamation: **This branch is using browsers indexed database for aircraft meta data storage.
+:exclamation: ** This branch is using browsers indexed database for aircraft meta data storage.
 The database is loaded from server on version change, when empty or doesn't exists.

 Your browser may not support indexed database if it's diabled or you are browsing in private mode.
-To eneable support in Firefox: Open URL 'about:config' search 'dom.indexedDB.enabled' set to 'true'.**
+To eneable support in Firefox: Open URL 'about:config' search 'dom.indexedDB.enabled' set to 'true'. **

 Tested in Firefox v51.

 To speed up JSON loading you may add "application/json" to compress.filetype in /etc/lighttpd/lighttpd.conf:
-'compress.filetype = ( "application/javascript", "text/css", "text/html", "text/plain", "application/json" )'
+`compress.filetype = ( "application/javascript", "text/css", "text/html", "text/plain", "application/json" )`
 Don't forget to restart lighttpd then or force-reload the configuration.

 ## Screenshots